Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + The word "data" is plural.
   > These data show an unusual trend.

-+ "Affect" is a verb means "to influence".
++ Affect as a verb, denotes "to influence".
   > The class affected her.

-+ "Effect" is a noun that means the form of this influence.
++ Effect as a noun, denotes the form of this influence.
   > The class had an effect on her.

 + Affect as a noun, denotes feeling or emotion shown by facial expression or body language.
   > The soldiers seen on television had been carefully chosen for blandness of effect.

-+ Effect is a verb, it means to bring about or to cause.
++ Effect as a verb, denotes to bring about or to cause.
   > to effect a change.

 + That vs. which